Polyconseil/pyhound/README.rst

 Installation
 ============

-**pyhoung** needs a Hound server.
+**pyhound** needs a Hound server.
 See Hound documentation for further details.
 The steps below assume that you have a Hound server listening (for example on ``http://localhost:6080``).